pyOpenSci/python-package-guide/tutorials/publish-pypi.md

 ## You have published your package to (test) PyPI!

 Congratulations.
-You have now successfully published your package to testPyPI.
-If you have a package that is ready for real-world use on the real pyPi, then you can follow the same steps to publish it on PyPI.org .
+You have now successfully published your package to test PyPI.
+If you have a package that is ready for real-world use on the real PyPI, then you can follow the same steps to publish it on PyPI.org.

 Once you publish on PyPI.org, you can then easily add your package to the conda-forge ecosystem using the [grayskull](https://conda-forge.org/blog/posts/2020-03-05-grayskull/) tool.